Klaus Larres

 Klaus W. Larres is a German-born historian and political scientist, currently the Richard M. Krasno Distinguished Professor at University of North Carolina, and also an author.
 Larres was educated at the University of Cologne and the London School of Economics and Political Science.

-He is currently a Global Europe & Kissinger China Institute Fellow at the Woodrow Wilson Center in Washington, DC.
+He is currently a Global Europe and Kissinger China Institute Fellow at the Woodrow Wilson Center in Washington, DC.